nerdralph/picoboot-lib/README.md

 # picoboot-lib
 picoboot Arduino library - a serial bootloader using only 256 bytes of flash.
+The ATtiny85, ATtiny84, and ATtiny88 series MCUs are supported.

 picoboot-lib is based on [picobootArduino](https://github.com/nerdralph/picoboot/tree/master/arduino), modified for tiny AVRs without hardward bootloader support.
 The bootloader uses a busy-loop timeout defaulting to 4 seconds, so there is no impact on the watchdog timer and MCUSR.